What is machine learning? definition, functioning and future

 Artificial Intelligence

-Is defined as Artificial Intelligence a machine that can mimic human behaviors and cognitive skills for problem-solving or learning, such as speech recognition, decision-making, and translation.
+An artificial Intelligence is a machine that can mimic human behaviors and cognitive skills for problem-solving or learning, such as speech recognition, decision-making, and translation.

 There are three types of artificial intelligence, one more developed and powerful than the other in the direction in which they are displayed: